aslan-ng/keepdelta/README.md

 You can either:

-- **Click the “Cite this repository” button** at the top of this GitHub page and copy the generated APA or BibTeX.
+- **Click the “Cite this repository” button** at the top of the GitHub page and copy the generated APA or BibTeX.

 **Or**